-- 1. MIT will not act as censor of information on MIT's network, but will investigate properly identified allegations arising from the member/users to ensure compliance with applicable laws and with MIT's policies and procedures. - 2.
+- 5.1.1.
+MIT will not act as censor of information on MIT's network, but will investigate properly identified allegations arising from the member/users to ensure compliance with applicable laws and with MIT's policies and procedures. - 5.1.2.
 Misuse of MIT's computing and network resources may result in disciplinary action by MIT.
-Illegal or harmful activities will result in immediate loss of privileges and may be reported to the appropriate MIT staff and law enforcement authorities. - 3.
-Staff violations will be handled in accordance with the MIT's approved Employee Manual -Disciplinary Procedures.
-In most instances of unacceptable behaviour or misconduct, disciplinary action will progress in steps from reprimand to discharge, consistent with the employee's prior disciplinary record and the seriousness of the offence. - 4.
-Student violation will be handled in accordance with MIT's approved Student General Misconduct Policy and Procedure. - 5.
-In either case, access privileges may be revoked immediately and long-term outcomes may include temporary or permanent loss of privileges, depending on the nature of the activity.
+Illegal or harmful activities will result in immediate loss of privileges and may be reported to the appropriate MIT staff and law enforcement authorities. - 5.1.3.
+Staff violations will be handled in accordance with the MIT's approved Employee Manual Disciplinary Procedures.
+In most instances of unacceptable behaviour or misconduct, disciplinary action will progress in steps from reprimand to discharge, consistent with the employee's prior disciplinary record and the seriousness of the offence. - 5.1.4.
+Student violation will be handled in accordance with MIT's approved Student General Misconduct Policy and Procedure. - 5.1.5.
+In either case, access privileges may be revoked immediately, and long-term outcomes may include temporary or permanent loss of privileges, depending on the nature of the activity.

-6. User name and Password
+6. Username and password

-- 6.1.
-Things you should know - 1.
-Your username and password are essential to access MIT resources. - 2.
-Your password will expire and need to be changed every 180 days. - 3.
-If for any reason you fail to change your password within 180 days as prompted, you will not be able to log on to MIT's System. - 4.
-Username and password used in Full time staff computer network (MIT Domain) and academic network (MITACADEMIC Domain) are separate entities. - a.
-Changing a password on one does not change the password on the other. - b.
-You need to change passwords in both networks. - 5.
-Students and sessional staff should set up their password before the first time they are accessing the MIT systems or online portals by resetting it at MIT Self Service Password (https://passwordreset.mit.edu.a).
+- 6.1.1.
+Your username and password are essential to access MIT resources. - 6.1.2.
+Your password will expire and need to be changed every 180 days. - 6.1.3.
+If for any reason you fail to change your password within 180 days as prompted, you will not be able to log on to MIT's System. - 6.1.4.
+Username and password used in Full time staff computer network (MIT Domain) and academic network (MITACADEMIC Domain) are separate entities. - 6.1.4.1.
+Changing a password on one does not change the password on the other. - 6.1.4.2.
+You need to change passwords in both networks. - 6.1.5.
+Students and sessional staff should set up their password before the first time they are accessing the MIT systems or online portals by resetting it at MIT Self Service Password (https://passwordreset.mit.edu.au). - 6.1.6.
+If you are having difficulty authenticating, please contact the IT Service Desk for help.

-Warning: uncontrolled when printed.
-Original Issue: Current Version (Version 1.6)

-06/03/2013 09/09/2021 Approved by: Group General Manager 10/09/2021 10/09/2023 Review Date:

-6. If you are having difficulty authenticating, please contact the IT Service Desk for help.

-All users must ensure their password conforms to the following rules:

-- 1. Does not contain your username or parts of your full name that exceed two consecutive characters - 2.
-Contain characters from three of the following four categories: - ✓ English uppercase characters (A through Z) - ✓ English lowercase characters (a through z) - ✓ Base 10 digits (0 through 9) - ✓ Non-alphabetic characters (for example: !, \$, #, %)

-Please also note that:

-- Complexity requirements are enforced when passwords are changed or created. - A minimum password length of ten (10) characters is also enforced in the staffdomain. - A minimum password length of eight (8) characters is also enforced in the academic domain. - Users cannot use previous 5 passwords.
+- 6.2.1.
+All users must ensure their password conforms to the following rules: - 6.2.2.
+Does not contain your username or parts of your full name that exceed two consecutive characters - 6.2.3.
+Contain characters from three of the following four categories: - 6.2.3.1.
+English uppercase characters (A through Z) - 6.2.3.2.
+English lowercase characters (a through z) - 6.2.3.3.
+Base 10 digits (0 through 9) - 6.2.3.4.
+Non-alphabetic characters (for example: !, \$, #, %) - 6.2.4.
+Please also note that: - 6.2.4.1.
+Complexity requirements are enforced when passwords are changed or created. - 6.2.4.2.
+A minimum password length of ten (10) characters is also enforced in the staff domain. - 6.2.4.3.
+A minimum password length of eight (8) characters is also enforced in the academic domain. - 6.2.4.4.
+Users cannot use previous 5 passwords.